nemeab/Nemeab_Elmi_assignment_2/README.md

 # Nemeab_Elmi_assignment_2

-Design a booking app for a steakhouse
+Design a booking app for a steakhouse.